heptarch/heptarch.github.io/drafts/demon.md

 fingers and the scones reappear.
 "The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing my budget.
 But I still have a few tricks up my sleeve!
 Begoo.
 Ha!"
-The logs in fire crackle and slowly unburn.
+The logs in the fire crackle and slowly unburn.

 <p align="center">
   ⁂
   </p>

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->